-The Department of Political Science offers a Bachelor of Arts degree with a major in Political Science that allows students to pursue one of the following four concentrations:
+The Department of Political Science offers a Bachelor of Arts degree with a major in Political Science that allows students to pursue one of the following five concentrations:

 To graduate Political Science majors must:

 American Politics students examine a wide range of political beliefs and ideologies, political institutions, and citizen engagement in politics from many methodological perspectives.
 Their career goals might include: federal government agencies, local government, military service, social movement activism, non-profit organizations, public policy.

 Comparative Politics analyzes political and social phenomena within countries, and systematically compares various political and development outcomes.
 International Relations studies present and past global interactions among state, non-state actors, and international organizations and their impact on issues ranging from foreign policy to human rights and environmental sustainability.
 Students will explore different world regions (Europe, Latin America, Asia, Middle East, Africa), issues related to global peace, conflict, and security, and substantial economic and social issues.
 This concentration prepares students for careers in international organizations, NGOs, foreign service, security studies, peace and development studies, private sector, military service.

 Law and Politics students take several courses designed to explain legal concepts, the institutions of American law, and constitutional debates.
 They develop deep skills of arguing, processing information, clear writing, and effective speaking.
 The goal of this focus is development of broad skills in addition to political knowledge, admission to law school, success in law school, and preparation for a legal career (e.g. lawyer, paralegal).